trinitronx/docs.vagrantup.com/source/v2/virtualbox/configuration.html.md

 be used to make modifications to VirtualBox virtual machines from the command line.

-Vagrant exposees a way to call any command against VBoxManage just prior to booting the machine:
+Vagrant exposes a way to call any command against VBoxManage just prior to booting the machine:

 ```ruby